la-solver/Tic-Tac-Toe-Fullstack-Game/README.md

 - dotenv
 - CORS Middleware

+### CI/CD

+- **GitHub Actions**: Automated workflows for linting, testing, and deployment.
+- **Jest & React Testing Library**: For unit and integration testing of React components.
+- **ESLint & Prettier**: Linting and code formatting for maintaining code quality.
+- **Jenkins**: Continuous integration and deployment for backend services.
+- **Docker & Kubernetes**: Containerization and orchestration for scalable deployments.

 ## **User Interface**

 The **Tic Tac Toe Pro Game** frontend features an intuitive and visually appealing UI, offering a seamless experience across devices.
 Below are placeholders for screenshots of the app: